-Collection: In grossly normal organs take a representative cross-sectional sample 3-5mm, and no more than 10mm, thick.
-All focal gross lesions should be sampled to include an adjacent piece of normal tissue.
-Use of a sharp scalpel and gentle handling is essential to avoid crush artefacts, in particularly in soft and delicate tissues as brain, spinal cord, pancreas, lymphoid organs and GIT mucosa.
-Individually labelled containers or fixing tissues in permeable bags (e.g. tea bags) can be used to aid differentiation and sample identification when multiple samples are fixed from morphologically or microscopically similar organs (e.g. lymphoid tissues).
+Collection: In grossly normal organs take a random cross-sectional sample of 1 cm unless specified otherwise.
+Please note that samples that are processed for histology are generally 3-5mm thick.
+All gross lesions should be sampled to include an adjacent piece of normal tissue, if present.
+Always use a sharp scalpel to take the samples.
+Careful handling of tissues for histology is important to avoid squeeze artefacts, in particularly in soft and delicate tissues as brain, spinal cord, pancreas, lymphoid organs and GIT mucosa.
+Individually labelled containers/permeable bags (e.g. tea bags) should be used to aid differentiation when multiple samples are taken from macro-microscopically similar organs (e.g. lymphoid tissues) and to be able to identify samples and lesions after fixation.

-Fixation: 10% neutral-buffered formalin (4% of formaldehyde) is the most common fixative.
+Fixation: 10% neutral-buffered formalin (4% of formaldehyde) is the most used fixative.
 Formalin is classified by the EU as a carcinogen and the necessary precautions to avoid direct contact and exposure must be taken.
-Other, potentially less hazardous fixatives are emerging on the market, but there is lack of experience in regards to their use for tissues examined by immunohistochemistry or in-situ hybridization.
-Formalin penetrates at a rate of approximately 1 cm per day, hence the need to reduce the samples to 1-1.5 cm in diameter to avoid autolysis of the inner tissue portions.
-The tissues should remain in this fixative at room temperature for a minimum of 24-48 hours (except the brain, see below).
-Longer immersion may affect immunohistochemical studies.
-Tissues with a high blood content should have the fixative changed every 24 hours until it is no longer discoloured.
-It is recommended to inject formalin into internal spaces to ensure proper fixation (eg ears, eyes and intestine)
+Other fixatives are now on the market to ensure human safety, but there is lack of experience in regards to their use for tissues examined by immunohistochemistry or in-situ hybridization.
+Formalin will only penetrate approximately 1 cm/day in any direction (tissue depending), so perfuse or slice samples no larger than 1-1.5 cm in diameter to avoid or slow down autolysis of the inner tissue portions.
+Use formalin at a ratio of 1 volume of tissue: 10 volumes of fixative.
+The tissues should remain in this fixative for a minimum of 24-48 hours (except the brain, see below) at room temperature.
+Longer time could affect immunohistochemical studies.
+If tissues have a high blood content, the fixative should be changed each 24 hours until it is no longer discoloured.
+Additionally it is recommended to inject formalin in eyes and intestine, to ensure proper fixation.

-The brain should also be placed in at least 10 times as much formalin as tissue for initial fixation (see Annex 3), but should remain in this fluid for at least a week.
-To allow faster fixation, multiple transverse/coronal incisions can be made through the frontal lobes to expose the lateral ventricles.
-An alternative method is to chill the brain for one hour at -20'C prior to making complete coronal cuts 1 cm wide, separate the slices with paper sheets and immerse in 10% neutral-buffered formalin.
+The brain should be placed in 10x as much formalin as tissue when fixing the largest portion of brain (see Annex 3), and should remain in this fluid for at least a week.
+To allow faster fixation, several transverse/coronal incisions should be made through the frontal lobes to expose the lateral ventricles.
+Another possibility is to freeze the brain for one hour to make easier coronal complete cuts of 1 cm; slices should be then separated by paper sheets and put in 10% neutral-buffered formalin.
 This facilitates a more rapid penetration of fixative into all brain areas.
-In freshly dead cases, ensure that the brain has cooled to near room temperature prior to immersion in fixative to avoid fixation artefacts, such as dark neurons or arteriolar contraction
+In really fresh cases, ensure that the brain has cooled to near room temperature prior to immersion in fixative to avoid artefacts such as dark neurons and contraction of arterioles.

-Storage: Samples can be stored at room temperature.
-Once fixation has taken place, the samples may be stored in a smaller volume of 10% neutral buffered formalin.
+Storage: Once fixation has taken place, the samples may be stored in a smaller volume of 10% neutral buffered formalin.
+If immunohistochemistry may be required, store tissues in 70% ethanol.
 If the time to processing is in excess of three months: change to formol saline at this point to avoid saponification.
+To minimise fixation artefacts it is recommended that neural tissue samples are processed within three months.
+Samples stored for years could limit diagnostic value of immunohistochemistry.
+Store the histology samples at room temperature and consider national legislation on workers safety related to the management and storage of formalin.
 If it is necessary to preserve formalin fixed samples for long periods, paraffin embedding is the better option.
-If immunohistochemistry is required, tissues can subsequently be stored in 70% ethanol.
-To minimise fixation artefacts it is recommended that neural tissue samples is processed within three months.
-Samples stored for years will likely have limited diagnostic value for immunohistochemistry.